 If you are interested in a guided trip, you can book online at http://www.fishingguidenow.com/bookonline.cfm?guideID=2

-Also, May and June are the best months for a combination of numbers and size.
-I normally take a couple of weeks for vacation in May, but this year I plan to be available for trips I believe there are more ways to catch fish in May than any other month.
+May and June are the best months of the year for a combination of numbers and size.
+I normally take a couple of weeks for vacation in May, but this year I plan to be available for trips.
+I believe there are more ways to catch fish in May than any other month.
 June is historically my best month for night fishing.
 If you haven't done a night fishing trip in June, you are missing out on some of the best fishing of the year.
 It's the only time you are basically guaranteed good weather (and the fishing should be good too).

 If you haven't read my sight fishing book, be sure to read it at http://www.bassfishing.org/spawnbook It's the only book dedicated entirely to sight fishing for bass.
+And we have a lot of spawn left.

 Here are a few of the things that I plan to use it for: